Pesticide Worker Safety Cooperative Agreements

 Awarded Cooperative Agreements

 The Association of Farmworker Opportunity Programs (AFOP) Exit is the recipient of the National Farmworker Training cooperative agreement.
 AFOP administers a pesticide safety training program to migrant and seasonal farmworkers with a national network of over 150 pesticide safety trainers in approximately 30 states.
 Exit Farmworkers receive basic safety training on how to protect themselves against poisoning and injury related to pesticide poisoning, as is required under the EPA's Agricultural Worker Protection Standard, 40 CFR 170.

 The University of California Davis Extension (UC Davis) in partnership with Oregon State University (OSU) is the recipient of the cooperative agreement, Pesticide Educational Resource Collaborative (PERC).
 PERC will support the development of resources and materials to promote the safe use of pesticides and help prevent pesticide exposure to applicators and handlers, workers, and their families.
 More information on PERC.
 Exit

-With the 2015 revisions to the Worker Protection Standard, and upcoming revisions to the Certified Applicator regulations, it is necessary to update pesticide safety materials with the latest standards.
+With the 2015 revisions to the Worker Protection Standard, and the 2017 revisions to the Certified Applicator regulations, it is necessary to update pesticide safety materials with the latest standards.
 Materials could include: